Delegations for Dialogue is supported by a small, international and multilingual team of staff with in-depth country-based knowledge and expertise.

-Alan conceived the idea for Delegations For Dialogue during his final year at the University of Hong Kong when he began organising exchange programmes.
-He has since founded a coffee shop in Taipei, and is currently working as a Freelance Analyst.
-Previously, Alan gained professional experience in both strategic consulting and academic research.
-He obtained his BA from the University of Hong Kong and spent his exchange semester at Korea University in Seoul.
+Alan conceived the idea for Delegations for Dialogue during his final year at the University of Hong Kong where he established several university exchange programmes.
+He is currently working as an International Affairs Policy Adviser, based in London.
+He obtained his MSc in Development Studies from SOAS University of London, BA from the University of Hong Kong and spent his exchange semester at Korea University in Seoul.
 He speaks English and Chinese.

 Middle East Co-ordinator